tinkercademy-bootcamp/chat-project-balaji1029/exercise-2/README.md

 - Make sure to commit each change as small and self-contained commit
 - This will make it easier to revert your code if you need to
 - What is `git tag`?
 How is `git tag` different from `git branch`?

+  - A tag is a naming for a specific commit to name it as a version of the code
 - How can you use `git tag` and `git branch` to make programming easier and more fun?

 ## Learn Basics of Debugging in Your IDE

 - How do you enable debug mode in your IDE?

+  - Can use `launch.json`
 - In debug mode, how do you add a watch?

+  - Right click and select watch
 - In debug mode, how do you add a breakpoint?

+  - Click on the red button next to the line
 - In debug mode, how do you step through code?

+  - Step with the Step button

 ### Memory Management and Debug Mode in Your IDE

 - How do you see the memory layout of a `std::string` from your IDE debug mode?
+  - Extend the string's section in the variables section
 - How do you see the memory layout of a struct from your IDE debug mode?

+  - Same but for the structs